squarism/squarism.github.io/_posts/2024-05-05-a_network_in_rust_part_1.markdown

 1. A server called `box1` with an IP address.
 It could be `84.16.226.173` but we will use a more common private IP address of `192.168.0.1`.
 1. An IP address.
 Something that represents an IP.
 We won't rebuild `ip addr` or `ifconfig` so we'll need to make an IP address _"thing"_ and a subnet mask.
 1. An Ethernet device.
 Notice that in the ifconfig screenshot the interface is called `eno0`.
 The device name is arbitrary depending on your device driver and hardware model.
 We're not going to model device driver details, all we need is an interface with a MAC address.
 The MAC address is burned onto a network card at manufacturing time.
-It's job is to locally identify an interface (sometimes called a NIC) on a local area network (LAN).
+The MAC's job is to locally identify an interface (sometimes called a NIC) on a local area network (LAN).
 1. You've seen Ethernet cables.
-We won't end up modeling cables but you've probably noticed that the plug into a switch or a home router.
+We won't end up modeling cables but you've probably noticed the plug on a switch or a home router.
 You've also probably noticed that when you plug in a port a light turns on.

-Notice that we can sort our things into the same abstraction layers.
+Notice that we can sort the things we have named so far into the same abstraction layers.

-* Layer 1 - Physical - Cables, ports on a switch, pins, bits, electricity
+* Layer 1 / Physical - Cables, ports on a switch, pins, bits, electricity
-* Layer 2 - Data link - Ethernet, MAC addresses, a link light
+* Layer 2 / Data Link - Ethernet, MAC addresses, a link light
-* Layer 3 - Network - IP address, subnet mask, the ICMP protocol which ping uses
+* Layer 3 / Network - IP address, subnet mask, the ICMP protocol which ping uses
-* Layer 7 - Application - A program named `ping` in Linux and Windows
+* Layer 7 / Application - A program named `ping` in Linux and Windows

 Notice that we skipped nnumbers 4, 5 and 6.
 This is on purpose because these layers do not have concepts we have named.
 We can just ignore them for now for simplicity.
 We are going to focus on Layers 2 & 3 while faking Layer 1.

 ## Starting our Model

 So, with these concepts named and sorted, we can start thinking about how to implement this.
-There are many ways to do it.
-First, I selected Rust because it's my current low-level, CLI type of language.
+There are many ways to implement all of this.
+First, I arbitrarily selected Rust because it's my current low-level, CLI type of language.
 It's also nice to have access to bytes and tooling that is lower down in abstractions.
-We'll be using a library called [etherparse](https://docs.rs/etherparse/latest/etherparse/) to avoid us having to define binary bit offsets from the specs and things like that.
+Specifically, we'll be using a library called [etherparse](https://docs.rs/etherparse/latest/etherparse/) to avoid us having to define binary bit offsets from the specs and things like that.

-We could also decide on where we want to start.
-We could start from the top level with servers and ping or from the bottom with network primitives like MACs and packets.
-There are many ways to do it.
-In truth, I built the simulator in a combination of top-down and bottom-up thinking.

-First, let's talk about the end-flow of what happens with ping and then we'll discover something.
+First, let's talk about the end-to-end flow of what happens with ping and then we'll discover some things.
 When `user@box1 $ ping box2` executes, this is approximately what happens:

 1. Before anything happens, we had already created our network.
 IE: bought two servers, a switch and some cables.
 2. We plugged in box1 into port1 and box2 into port2 on an ethernet switch.
 3. The interfaces came with a MAC burned in at manufacturing time.  `box1` has `11:12:13:14:15:16`.
-Each hex starts with `1` for the reader.
+Each hex for box1 starts with `1` for ease of reading for the reader.
 4. We assigned `192.168.0.1` to box1.
-It ends with `.1` for the reader.
+It ends with `.1` for ease of reading for the reader (and myself).
 5. We did the same for `box2` with `192.168.0.2` and the MAC `21:22:23:24:25:26`.

 When ping fires,

-1. The ICMP program `ping` tells the network stack to make an ICMP packet with the destination of box2.
+1. The program `ping` creates an ICMP packet and tells the network stack to make an ICMP packet with the destination of box2.
 This is layer 3.
-1. The destiation of `box2` isn't good enough.
+1. The ICMP packet destiation of `box2` isn't good enough.
 It needs an IP address.
 So, before the IP packet is made, it looks up the IP address for `box2`.
 Normally, this would probably be done with DNS.
 We are going to fake it with a fake hosts file.
 1. The IP layer now crafts a packet with the source of box1's IP address and the destination IP of box2.
 1. The IP layer now finds the interface that this network packet needs to go out on.
 Our simulation will only have one interface per server.
 1. Now we hit layer 2.
 The IP is not enough, we need to put this network packet on the Ethernet network.
 So, we have to make an _ethernet frame_.
 The ethernet frame has a source and a destination just like IP does but it speaks in MAC addresses, hardware locations.